Post Retirement Years

 With no clear direction I became more and more depressed.
 During this depression my marriage went rapidly downhill, with me blaming all my troubles on my wife.
 I realized much later that most of my problems were my fault, not hers.
 My wife wanted to get counseling, but I declined.
 We were divorced in 1982.

-In early 2004, I walked into a computer store and met my former troop commander when in the 14th Armored Cavalry (61-64).
+In early 2004, I walked into a computer store and was surprised to see Tom Cole, one of my former troop commanders from when I served in the 14th Armored Cavalry (61-64).
 He told me that the 1st Squadron had been reactivated at nearby Fort Lewis.
 He also let me know a 14th Cavalry Association had been formed and that I could find the details online.
 I signed up in October 2004 for a one-year membership but changed to a lifetime membership the following year.

 In early 2005, the secretary of the Association wanted to retire, and they were looking for a replacement.
-I figured I could do that and volunteered.
+I figured I could do the job and volunteered.
 A short time later I was vetted by two retired colonels.
-I apparently impressed them as they recommended that I get the job, and I was appointed shortly thereafter.
+I apparently impressed them as they recommended that I be appointed to the office, and I was appointed shortly thereafter.
 The office of secretary included the extra duty of webmaster.
 I knew absolutely nothing about handling a website but dove in anyway.
 One of the first things I did was create a relational database, which greatly improves the maintenance of member records and the creation of meaningful reports.
 I also managed to “get by” with the maintenance of the Association’s website, but I never got the hang of Microsoft’s Dreamweaver website software.
-Eventually I managed to convince the executive committee to finance the conversion to a WordPress site which allowed our website to maintain and modernize the website.
+Eventually I managed to convince the executive committee to finance the conversion to a WordPress site which allowed me to better service our website, maintaining and modernizing the website.
 See https//www.14cav.org.

 The Association really helped me to mitigate my depression.
 Reconnecting with my old regiment was just what I needed.